Understanding Society: the UK Household Longitudinal Study

-Understanding Society, the UK Household Longitudinal Study (UKHLS), is one of the largest panel survey in the world, supporting social and economic research.
+Understanding Society, the UK Household Longitudinal Study (UKHLS), is one of the largest panel surveys in the world, supporting social and economic research.
 Its sample size is 40,000 households from the United Kingdom or approximately 100,000 individuals.

 Structure

 Data collection, or fieldwork, began in January 2009.
 Study participants are interviewed annually and the Study follows participants as their households change and evolve.
 The fieldwork period is 24 months, but each person is still interviewed annually, i.e., the fieldwork for consecutive waves overlap.
 Interviews are via a web-survey or a face-to-face survey with an interviewer.

 The study is funded by the Economic and Social Research Council, a consortium of UK Government departments and the British Academy.
 Understanding Society is led by the Institute for Social and Economic Research (ISER) at the University of Essex.

 As a panel survey, Understanding Society is a form of longitudinal study.
 The survey consists of information about the same individuals at regular intervals and so can be used to track changes in people's lives and attitudes over time.
 It can also be used to measure phenomena such as poverty persistence, unemployment duration, duration of marriage or cohabitation and analyze the factors that affect these durations.
 The study allows for deeper analysis of a wide range of sections of the population as they respond to regional, national and international change.
 Understanding Society will enhance our insight into the pathways that influence peoples longer term occupational trajectories; their health and well-being, their financial circumstances and personal relationships.

 From its second wave (starting in 2010) Understanding Society incorporates the British Household Panel Survey, which was carried out at ISER since 1991.

 Understanding Society has several key features which make it particularly valuable for studying the UK population: